rbw317/chess_go/README.md

 The default for the program is to instantiate a web server on port 80 which servers the pages under the chess_web_page folder and implements the web service in the chess_web_service folder.
 If a "-c" command line argument is passed in then it will run the console interface for playing chess games from the command line.
 The HTML GUI chess board is from https://chessboardjs.com/.

+The engine is up and running and can be tried out at http://www.chessengine.org.

 # Rest Web Service
 Provides an API for creating and playing chess games with the Go chess engine.